openalgz/notarius/README.md

 - **Output Streams**: Allows logging to multiple output streams, including stdout, stderr, and file.
 Each of these features may be enabled or disabled.
 - **File Logging**: Logs can be written to a file with automatic file creation, appending, and splitting based on file size.
 - **Formatting**: Supports formatting log messages using `std::format` syntax.
-- **Thread Safety**: Provides thread-safe logging using a shared mutex.
+- **Thread Safety**: Provides thread-safe logging using std::mutex.
 - **Performance**: Offers options for lock-free logging and immediate mode to output streams for improved control over performance characteristics.
-- **Customization**: Allows customization of log file names, extensions, and paths.
+- **Customization**: Allows customization of having multiple log output targets.

 ## Example Usage